tsaofa/Projects/README.md

 The key to growing a business lies in understanding its consumers.
 Similar to the above analysis, the dataset used in this project was transactional data on an eCommerce site.
 This analysis, however, focused on customer-level data analytics.
 Topics explored here include: customer lifetime value, purchase timing prediciton, and multiclass prediciton using XGBoost.

-**Topics and Tools**: customer lifetime analysis, RFM scores, XGBoost classificaiton, Plotly, Plotnine/ggplot
+**Topics and Tools**: customer lifetime analysis, RFM scores, XGBoost classificaiton

 [Jupyter Notebook](https://github.com/tsaofa/Projects/blob/master/eCommerce%20Analysis/eCommerce%20Analysis.ipynb)